-Figure 12: Bidirectional flow images for the case with an equal number of left and right participants (Balanced Flow Ratio - BFR).
+Figure 11: Bidirectional flow images for the case with an equal number of left and right participants (Balanced Flow Ratio - BFR).
 Stable Separated Lanes (SSL) form when participants can select the exit direction, Dynamical Multi-Lanes (DML) form when and each participant is assigned to exit either to their left or right.
 For the DML case lanes are unstable and vary in time and space.
-Note that the images of people are for illustration and are more densely packed than the actual BFR-SSL-360-090-090 and BFR-DML-360-075-075 experimental data (Ref.
+(Ref.
 Zhang et al., 2012).